ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    If a particular rekeying message is intended to a single target group member, the KDC may alternatively protect the message using the security association with that group member, and deliver the message like when using the "Point-to-Point" group rekeying scheme (see {{point-to-point-rekeying}}).

-* Through a pub-sub communication model - In this case, the KDC acts as publisher and publishes each rekeying message to a specific "rekeying topic", which is associated to the group and is hosted at a broker server.
+* Through a pub-sub communication model - In this case, the KDC acts as publisher and publishes each rekeying message to a specific "rekeying topic", which is associated with the group and is hosted at a broker server.
 Following their group joining, the group members subscribe to the rekeying topic at the broker, thus receiving the group rekeying messages as they are published by the KDC.

-   In order to make such message delivery more efficient, the rekeying topic associated to a group can be further organized into subtopics.
+   In order to make such message delivery more efficient, the rekeying topic associated with a group can be further organized into subtopics.
 For instance, the KDC can use a particular subtopic to address a particular set of target group members during the rekeying process, as possibly aligned to a similar organization of the administrative keying material (e.g., a key hierarchy).

    The setup of rekeying topics at the broker as well as the discovery of the topics at the broker for group members are application specific.
 A possible way is for the KDC to provide such information in the Join Response message (see {{gid-post}}), by means of a new parameter analogous to 'control_group_uri' and specifying the URI(s) of the rekeying topic(s) that a group member has to subscribe to at the broker.